ehippy/HoneyCloud/README.md

 HoneyCloud
 ==========

-A node.js / Arduino / Dynamo mashup to live monitor a beehive
+A node.js / Arduino / Dynamo mashup to live monitor a beehive at http://honeycloud.info

 ==========